puppetlabs/puppet-docs/source/puppet/6.0/config_print.markdown

 This option is generally only useful when looking up settings used by the Puppet master service, since it's rare to use environment config sections for Puppet apply and Puppet agent.

-Imitating Puppet Master and Puppet Cert
+Imitating Puppet Master and `puppetserver ca`
 -----

-To see the settings the Puppet master service and the Puppet cert command would use:
+To see the settings the Puppet master service and the `puppetserver ca` command would use:

 * Specify `--section master`.
 * Use the `--environment` option to specify the environment you want settings for, or let it default to `production`.